-Seabirds are more threatened than any other group of birds.
-That is according to the findings of a major new review published in the scientific journal Bird Conservation International.
+Seabirds are more threatened than any other group of birds, according to the findings of a major review published in the scientific journal Bird Conservation International.

 Of the 11 albatross species that regularly occur in South Africa, 10 are threatened with extinction, including the critically endangered Tristan Albatross, which breeds only at the remote Gough Island in the South Atlantic.